Multisensory Reading Clinic

 What is Early Alphabetic Reading and Writing?

 Early alphabetic reading and writing is the second stage of learning to read and write.
-Usually, around five to six years old and so, this is the stage where the children become aware that words are made up of sounds.
-They begin to read and spell by sounding out words.
-When they see the print, they are using their knowledge of the sounds that they have heard to figure out how to read words and when they spell they put in writing the sounds that they have heard and from their reading experience such as the sample of one of our children's message below.
+This stage usually occurs around five to six years of age, when children become aware that words are made up of individual sounds.
+They begin to read and spell by sounding out words (phonetic decoding).
+When they encounter print, they use their knowledge of letter sounds to figure out how to read new words.
+Similarly, when spelling, they write down the sounds they hear, drawing from both what they have heard and what they have learned through reading experience—as illustrated in the sample message from one of our children below.

 "Mommy and Daddy, let us play electronics at 8:00"